Medicinal Garden

 Target system: Immune System, Circulatory System

-Use: Used to reduce pain from bruises and small wounds.
+Use: Bugleweed is used to reduce pain from bruises and small wounds.
 A tonic could help with a sore throat and oral ulcers.
-Used to increase digestion, acting as a laxative.
-Helps reduce internal bleeding and acts to lower blood pressure.
-Used help treat jaundice, clotting in the liver and spleen.
-Commonly used to reduce hyperthyroidism.
+It is used to increase digestion, acting as a laxative.
+It helps reduce internal bleeding and acts to lower blood pressure.
+It may also be used to help treat jaundice, spleen and liver clotting, and to reduce hyperthyroidism.

 Preparation: Medicinal Parts- aerial parts/shoots.